naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 ### useReducer
-Is A hook used for advanced state mangament
+Is A hook used for advanced state management

 ```jsx